Dexva/davis-abode/src/pages/me/2_op-haunt.md

     width: 942
     height: 560
     scale: 0.45
-linkText: GitHub
+linkText: GitHub Repo
 externalURL: https://github.com/PM034/Operation-Haunted-Swing
 tags: ['code']
 ---

 # Operation: Haunted

-My first (actual) game development project!
-The catch: we had to make it from scratch... without a game engine to help (how tedious fun).
+... or _OpHaunt_ for short.
+This was my first real game development project!
+I consider it "real" because I was finally coding on an IDE for this project.

-This was our Computer Science 4 capstone project and it was made using Java Swing.
-In this metroidvania game, you play as a robot whose objective is to hunt down all the ghosts on the map.
-Some ghosts chase you, while some shoot back at you.
+OpHaunt is a metroidvania game where you play as a robot whose objective is to hunt down all the ghosts that haunt the hotel.
+But, be careful!
+Some ghosts chase you down, while others shoot back at you.

-Since the game was made with java (and no game engine or library imported), the performance might be a bit unoptimized.
-Still, my 7-year-old nephew says it's a 9/10 game, so trust the gamer expert's opinion, I guess?
+OpHaunt was developed from scratch because it was for a Java course back in 10th Grade.
+My team also made the _wonderful_ decision of developing with Java Swing.
+Since we couldn't use any physics libraries either, the development process became very instructive as it thought us how to address seemingly-simple aspects of games, like camera movement, map generation, character kinematics, and graphics.
+We even wrote up some remarks on this experience.

+Our one user-tester (a.k.a. my 7-year-old nephew) gave the following review:

+> 9/10

+I'd call that a success!